Jadetabony/wta_hikes/README.md

-# The TrailHead Guide
+# Rec The Trail
-##  A Washington Trails Association Hike Recommender
+A Washington Trails Association Hike Recommender

 Galvanize Data Science Program - Summer 2016 - Capstone Project - Jade Tabony

 ## Overview

 While the Washington Trails Association (WTA) provides a great resource for people to find hikes in their area that fit their specifications, the site does not have a recommender system to suggest hikes to people based on hikes that they have liked in the past.
-I built Rec The Trail (recthetrail.com) to fill exactly that gap.
+I built [Rec The Trail](recthetrail.com) to fill exactly that gap.

 ![Image](img/recthetrail.png)